joshb/joshb.github.io/articles/simple_line_drawing/index.md

             </tr>
         </table>

-    <p>The column and row headings on the top and left sides of the table represent the possible x and y positions, respectively, within the framebuffer.
+The column and row headings on the top and left sides of the table represent the possible x and y positions, respectively, within the framebuffer.
 The other cells represent pixels within the framebuffer, and the number inside each cell is the pixel's index within the framebuffer array.
 If you need to access the pixel where y equals 2 and x equals 3, the index is <strong>2 * 8 + 3</strong>, where 8 is the width of the framebuffer in this case.
-The result is 19, as indicated by the bold index in the appropriate table cell above.</p>
+The result is 19, as indicated by the bold index in the appropriate table cell above.

     <h2>Drawing Lines</h2>

-    <p>Now that we're all set to draw individual pixels, let's use that ability to draw something slightly more complex - in this case, two dimensional lines.
-This will be done in the <strong>DrawLine()</strong> function of the <strong>Rasterizer</strong> class, which starts off as follows:</p>
+Now that we're all set to draw individual pixels, let's use that ability to draw something slightly more complex - in this case, two dimensional lines.
+This will be done in the <strong>DrawLine()</strong> function of the <strong>Rasterizer</strong> class, which starts off as follows:

 ```c++
 void